dmitryaleks/bookshelf/README.md

 [Direct download link](https://github.com/dmitryaleks/bookshelf/raw/master/machine-learning-yearning/MLY_V0.5_Full_Draft.pdf)

-## A. Burkov (2019): "The Hundred-Page Machine Larning Book"
+## Andriy Burkov (2019): "The Hundred-Page Machine Larning Book"

-This book is a set of introduction-level notes on ML, covering basic principles, methodology, models and problems in a pretty concise manner.
-It doesn't put emphasis on code, but rather tries to explains general ideas and principles.
-It aims for bredth not depth, so it is a good summary to find out or be reminded of what is available out there in the ML world.
+This book is a set of introduction-level notes on ML, covering basic principles, methodology, models and types of problems in a pretty concise manner (in just 130 pages).
+It doesn't put emphasis on code examples, but rather attempts to explains general ideas and principles.
+It aims for wide breadth rather than depth, so it serves as a good bird eye view level reference that can be used to find out or be reminded of what is available out there in the ML world.

-It comes with an accompanying Wiki that has pointers to deeper meterials for various topics touched upon in the book.
-Whenever there is a QR code printed inline with the chapter - follow the URL encoded in it to reach for more details.
+It comes with a companion Wiki that has pointers to deeper meterials for various topics touched upon in the book.
+Whenever there is a QR code printed inline with some topic - following the URL encoded in it leads to a relevant page in the companion Wiki.

 ### Copyright and distribution

 According to the author of the book: